robb-mm/project_3/README.md

 5) Scroll down a little, to see the three visualization links.
   a) Temperature Change Per Season;
   b) Temperature Change 1895-2019,
-        a data visualization that shows a US map divided by counties, click a county to see its temperature change from 1895-2019;
+        a data visualization that shows a US map divided by counties.
+        Click within the map to see temperature change of a county from 1895-2019;
   c) Temperature Average Per Year,
-        a data visualization that shows only the State and County droplists, select an item from the droplists to see the temperature average per year.
+        a data visualization that shows only the State and County droplists initially.
+        Select an item from the droplists to see the temperature average of state/county or state only per year.

 Data Source: [data.world](https://data.world/environmentdata/analysis-of-noaa-climate-change-data)